JetBrains/teamcity-documentation/topics/net.md

 Additional features you will get in the .NET runner are:
 * Support of cross-platform MSBuild for .NET projects.
 * Ability to build a project for a different platform specified in the _Runtime_ field.
-* Ability to run the project in a Docker container with our [Docker Wrapper](docker-wrapper.md) extension.
+* Ability to run the project in a Docker container with our [](container-wrapper.md) extension.

 Consider the following notes before migrating:
 * The .NET runner uses x86 run platform by default.
 If the x86 version is not available, it will use x64.